buf1024/buf1024.github.io/.hugo/content/post/2015-04-01-gdb-common-issue.md

 line to your configuration file "/home/heidong/.gdbinit".

-For more information about this security protection see the
+For more infORMation about this security protection see the

 "Auto-loading safe path" section in the GDB manual.
 E.g., run from the shell: